User Tools

 $$EOE

-Write a script to convert the ephemeris numbers into the correct command syntax.
+2) Write a script to convert the ephemeris numbers into the correct command syntax.
 The BIG, IMPORTANT difference is that JPL gives dRA and dDec in arcsec/hour, whereas our software wants deg/sec.
 That means YOU HAVE TO DIVIDE THE SPEED BY 12960000 or you will get no data and track the telescope into the ground.
-For objects other than the Moon, this step is also where you would substitute Jupiter's velocity in place of the moon's velocity.
-The timestamps aren't needed in the command, but it's useful to make a file with multiple commands, each one marked by a timestamp so as to pick a command depending on what time one actually issues the slew command.
-Here's an example slew command:
+It's useful to make a file with multiple commands, each one marked by a timestamp so as to pick a command depending on what time one actually issues the slew command.
+Here's some example slew commands:

 tcc track 136.72666, 17.43467, -0.00000146, 0.00000046 Fk5=2000.0 /Rotangle=108.5 /Rottype=Object